tweag/python-monorepo-example/2017-07-27-streaming-programs.md

 These might look similar to the conditions we had to satisfy previously, but now these conditions do not refer to some *evaluation* that may happen lazily.
-The programmer is no longer responsible for distinguishing values from effectful computations, the compiler will do it for them.
+Programmers are no longer responsible for distinguishing values from effectful computations, the compiler will do it for them.
 Thus, **by using a streaming library, we are reducing the amount of unaided bookkeeping that the programmer needs to